funtruth/Copswitch/README.md

 and
 {renderFooter && renderFooter(props)}

+9. Fonts will need to be linked again:
+    run: react-native link
+    delete: changes made in settings.gradle and MainActivity if there are duplicates

 9. react-native run-android

 10. (ERROR) If 'adb' is unrecognized, add it in the PATH variable through Control Panel